-You might not think of Missouri when you think of the Civil War, but the war did extend this far west and Missouri saw its share of battles and guerilla warfare.
+You might not think of Missouri when you think of the Civil War, but the war did extend this far west and Missouri saw its share of battles and guerilla warfare, as Enemy Women so skillfully illustrates.
 For Adair Colley, living in southeast Missouri, the war is all too real.
 Violence drives Adair and her sisters from their family home and then Adair is wrongfully imprisoned.
 Her Union interrogator falls in love with her and frees her before he goes off to battle with the promise that he’ll find Adair when he is able.
 Author Paulette Jiles, who also wrote News of the World, is such a skilled historical fiction writer and she reminds us that there can be decency and love even amid the horrors of war.
 You can read my review of Enemy Women here.

 The Secrets of Mary Bowser by Lois Leveen